Phenomenology of extended multiHiggs doublet models with $S_4$ family symmetry: Scalar sector

-\item Due to the nontrivial dependence of $\Xi_s$ on the parameters (Eq.
-70), it is not possible to invert equations (68) and trade couplings for squared masses in the general case.
+We will explore in detail a region of parameter space where $H_3^0$ is the lightest of the three CP-even scalars, and we will assume it is the SM-like Higgs.
+Due to the nontrivial dependence of $\Xi_s$ on the parameters, it is not possible to invert the above equations and trade couplings for squared masses in the general case.
 This represents a disadvantage at the numerical level since we have to enforce the constraint that the mass of $H_3^0$ has to be very close to $125.5$ GeV.
-If we did this, it would result in very inefficient scans of the parameter space because a large proportion of the test points in parameter space do not yield such a value for the mass of the Higgs-like scalar.
-However, there is one particular slice of parameter space where we can eliminate some of the couplings in favor of the square masses, as we describe in the text.
-This discussion was included in the revised version of our manuscript.
+If we do this, it would result in very inefficient scans of the parameter space because a large proportion of the test points in parameter space do not yield such value for the mass of the SM Higgs-like scalar.
+However, there is one particular slice of parameter space where we can eliminate some of the couplings in favor of the squared masses, as we describe below.